BrianArbuckle/sunriset/README.md

 A Solar Calculator
 ==========

-This packege can generate **Solar Posistion Data** based on Latitiude, Logitude, Date and Time Zone.
+This packege generates **Solar Posistion Data** based on Latitiude, Logitude, Date and Time Zone.
 Future updates will include elevation data.

-The initial goal was to create a "simple" function that produced the daily sunrise and sunset for any given location.
-This calculation, or I shoudl say calculations, created a large amount of usefull data that can be used for other solar related calculations, including but not limited to, Solar Panel Placement, Build Construction, Photography and Circadian Rhythm based IOT projects and Timer.
+The initial goal was to create a *simple* function that produced the daily sunrise and sunset for any given location.
+These calculations create a large amount of usefull data that can be used for other solar related calculations and are based on the caculations from [NOAA (National Oceanic & Atmospheric Administration)](https://www.esrl.noaa.gov/gmd/grad/solcalc/).
+The calaculations can be used in various projects, including but not limited to, Solar Panel Placement, Sun Exposure for Building Construction, Photography and Circadian Rhythm based IOT projects and Timers.

 Get It Now
 ==========